Lawn Care: Essential Watering Tips

 Preferably never remove more than one third of the leaf blade (maintain a suitable height for your particular turf as stated in the lawn characteristics), at this height the turf will retain moisture and nutrients (low mowing may damage your lawn).

 For the first couple of mows, mow in the same direction as the turf was laid, as this will help prevent scalping.
+Mowing frequently will help produce a healthy, lush green lawn and is a crucial part of comprehensive lawn maintenance.

 If you’d like a copy of our Maintenance Guide please click here

-When to Fertilise?
+When to Use Lawn Fertiliser?

 To maintain a healthy, vigorous lawn, we recommend you fertilise two weeks after installation and then every 6-8 weeks all year round or at least the start of each new season.